jmclawson/gram_da/README.md

 remotes::install_github("jmclawson/gramda")
 ```

-When asked which versions of the packages you'd like to update, choose "1: All."
-If it asks you whether you'd like to install code that needs to be compiled, you should probably say "no".
+When asked which versions of the packages you'd like to update, type "1" (for "1: All").
+If asked whether you'd like to install code that needs to be compiled, you should probably type "no" in response.

 ## Update